 Members of your marketing and analytics team work hard to create these campaigns to promote new products or features, yet somewhere in the process, things go wrong.
 For example you might suddenly have multiple tracking codes for the same campaign, diluting your campaign attribution and frustrating everyone involved.

-Let’s discuss two of the reasons why you may be experiencing problems like this in your campaign tracking (if you are familiar with why things go wrong in a campaign, skip to the solution below):
+Let’s discuss a few of the reasons why you may be experiencing problems like this in your campaign tracking (if you are familiar with why things go wrong in a campaign, skip to the solution below):